Armenia–European Union relations: 2022

+On 14 January 2022, the EU announced that it welcomed the start of normalization talks between Armenia and Turkey and that the EU fully supports the normalization process between Armenia and Turkey.

 On 6 October 2022, Prime Minister Nikol Pashinyan participated in the 1st European Political Community Summit held in Prague.
-During the summit, it was agreed that a European Union led mission would be deployed on the Armenian side of the border with Azerbaijan for a period of two months of monitoring following the Armenia–Azerbaijan border crisis.
+During the summit, it was agreed that a European Union led mission, the European Union Monitoring Capacity to Armenia (EUMCAP), would be deployed on the Armenian side of the border with Azerbaijan for a period of two months of monitoring following the Armenia–Azerbaijan border crisis.
 The mission completed its mandate on 19 December 2022 and was superseded by the EU Planning Assistance Team in Armenia.
-The EU Planning Assistance Team concluded its activities on 23 January 2023, in preparation for a longer term EU-led mission.
+The EU Planning Assistance Team concluded its activities on 23 January 2023, in preparation for a longer term EU–led mission.

 2023

 On 27 December 2022, Armenian Foreign Minister, Ararat Mirzoyan wrote to the EU's High Representative of the Union for Foreign Affairs and Security Policy and invited the European Union to deploy a civilian Common Security and Defence Policy mission in the country.
 The European Union Mission in Armenia (EUMA) was subsequently approved by the Council of the European Union on 23 January 2023 with an initial period of deployment of two years.
 EUMA's mandate is to contribute to stability in the border areas of Armenia, build confidence on the ground, and ensure an environment conducive to normalization efforts between Armenia and Azerbaijan.

-On 27 January 2023, the first high-level Armenia-EU Political and Security Dialogue meeting took place in Yerevan.
+On 27 January 2023, the first high-level Armenia–EU Political and Security Dialogue meeting took place in Yerevan.
 Deputy Foreign Minister of Armenia Vahe Gevorgyan and Deputy Secretary General of the European External Action Service Enrique Mora discussed increasing political ties and further developing Armenia–EU relations.
 The parties discussed issues facing Armenia and security challenges across Europe, the deployment of EUMA, the need to establish a stable and peaceful South Caucasus region, and the process of normalization of Armenia–Turkey relations.
-Enrique Mora stated, "The first ever Armenia-EU Political and Security Dialogue launched today demonstrates our mutual interest in enhancing cooperation on foreign and security policy issues, and readiness to work together for the benefit of peace, security and stability."
-The Armenia-EU Political and Security Dialogue meetings are expected to convene once annually.
+Enrique Mora stated, "The first ever Armenia–EU Political and Security Dialogue launched today demonstrates our mutual interest in enhancing cooperation on foreign and security policy issues, and readiness to work together for the benefit of peace, security and stability."
+The Armenia–EU Political and Security Dialogue meetings are expected to convene once annually.

+On 4 October 2023, High Representative of the European Union for Foreign Affairs and Security Policy Josep Borrell announced that the EU welcomed Armenia's ratification of the Rome Statute of the International Criminal Court.